Fear of Public Speaking Therapy - Dallas, Houston | NYC, LA

 Traumatic Speaking Experiences

 When an extremely bad experience results in the speaker having a moment of panic or freezing, then this can be internalized as a traumatic event.
 The moment the intensity passes the threshold associated with trauma, the emotional midbrain becomes imprinted.
 Once imprinted, any future reminder of the overwhelming experience triggers a level of high anxiety or panic.
 This is the alarm center of the brain activating the “fight-flight-or-freeze” response.
 It is designed to get us to run for our lives or to fight for our lives.
 The problem is that your thinking brain may realize that there is no clear or present danger.
 In fact, you may even be presented with a great opportunity that could result from your speaking.
-Unfortunately, your midbrain doesn’t care and will mistakenly activate you alarm system.
+Unfortunately, your midbrain doesn’t care and will mistakenly activate your alarm system.
 Once the midbrain has been conditioned to react this way, it will continue to do so until the negative memories that trip the alarm trigger have been desensitized.

 Innate Fear Associations That Have Been Genetically Hardwired

 Even though many of the people that I treat have had traumatic experiences associated with speaking, for the number of people who fear public speaking to be as high as 75% to 80%, there must be additional mechanisms at work.
 I have grown to believe that there is a very primal issue at work here.
-It is as fundamental as survival of the species.
+It is as fundamental as the survival of the species.
 It may very well be genetically hardwired within us.

-Twelve-thousand years ago, primitive people lived in a landscape filled with large predators such as the Saber-Toothed Tiger.
+Twelve thousand years ago, primitive people lived in a landscape filled with large predators such as the Saber-Toothed Tiger.
 Humans are not as strong and not as fast.
 Our only hope of survival hinged on being able to organize ourselves in groups so that there was strength in numbers.
-In small tribes we could use our intelligence and our numbers to create weapons and coordinate efforts to tip the odds in our favor.
+In small tribes, we could use our intelligence and our numbers to create weapons and coordinate efforts to tip the odds in our favor.
 Alone, our odds of survival were slim.

 Therefore, getting along with others and being accepted in the group increased our likelihood of survival.
 The risk of being rejected by the group puts us dangerously close to being banished from the group.
 Banishment was tantamount to a death sentence for our primitive ancestors.

 I believe that this rejection aversion has become hardwired into us as a species.
 When speaking in public, there is a risk that our message will not be accepted by the audience.
 This may feel as though we are personally not being accepted.
 That can lead to the risk of rejection and then to the fear of being banished.
 Of course, this is not processed consciously but we still feel it subconsciously.
 In this way, our fear of public speaking and performance anxiety is the brain trying to prevent us from taking a risk socially that could have put us at risk of being expelled from our tribe in the ancient past.

 Social Phobia – Social Anxiety